PallasAthenaCTF/WriteUps4All/README.md

 # WriteUps4All
 CTF  writeups

-is going to be a public repo with read/write for all of us as soon as a template and a guideline is ready to use

 # Structure
 For each event/site one single main folder named after the event/site.
 Here on short Readme.md with information like links, event dates etc.
 There should be subfolders for each category, e.g. web, pwn, rev etc.